You can now import data into Mapotic from Excel or Google spreadsheets.

-Here, you will see all the attributes that are based on the map.
+Here, you will see all the attributes that are based on the map setting.

-IMPORTANT : If you want to import multiple options for “Select” or “Multiple Choice” attributes, you should separate the options with an exclamation mark. (see sample file)
+IMPORTANT : If you want to import multiple options for “Select” or “Multiple Choice” attributes, you should separate the options with an exclamation mark. (see sample file below)

 TIP : If you do not have a given category or attribute on the map during the data pairing process, you can do so at any time and then return to the import menu in the Import menu.

 Once you’ve successfully assigned all the columns, click the Import button.
-The import tool analyzes whether all data is assigned and there is no mandatory field.
-If an assignment error occurs, the import tool will tell you which column the error is and what type of error it is.
+The import tool analyzes whether all data are assigned and there is no mandatory field missing.
+If an assignment error occurs, the import tool will tell you where and what kind of error it is.
 You can then simply repair your data in the source file and click on “Upload file again” on the import page.

 If the analysis is OK, the “Import” button is activated.
 When you click Import, you will be redirected to the import progress page.
 Here are the possible reasons why import failed (these can usually be errors in image addresses, duplicate IDs, etc.).
 If errors occur when importing, correct the sample file and open an unfinished import on the “Import” page and upload the file again.

-If the import is successful, you will be redirected to a site map page.
+If the import is successful, you will be redirected to the main page of the map.
 Here you can quickly check that all the information about the places has been imported correctly.

 Updating existing locations

 If you own a set of data that you regularly update in the source file, and you want to keep it up to date on the map, you will not have to delete it or edit it manually when you change it.
 It is important to assign a column with a unique ID when you first import a site.
 For each location, you must fill in the ID (values 1 – “n”).
 Every time you import the updated data, you need to keep this ID in place.
-When importing, new locations will not be created, but only original locations will be updated.
+Locations with the same IDs will be updated, not created again.

 Sample file in. gsheet format

-Sample file in .gsheet format (with help letter)
+Sample file in .gsheet format (with help header)